JoshuaWise/vapr/README.md

 });
 ```

-This will even work for HTTP/1.0 requests, because Vapr is smart enough to detect the situation and adjust the response semantics accordingly.
+This even works for HTTP/1.0 requests, because Vapr is smart enough to detect the situation and adjust the response accordingly.

+Notice how we didn't need to close the stream, or handle errors.
+Observables have automatic resource management and error propagation, so we only have to worry about our app logic.

 ## Expected and unexpected errors